Stability in Quasineutral Plasmas with Thermalized Electrons: General Overview

 \subsection{The quasineutral limit with rough initial data}

+The results we have discussed so far that prove the quasineutral limit for Vlasov--Poisson systems apply to initial data with high (analytic/Sobolev) regularity.
+However, both the ion and electron Vlasov--Poisson systems are globally well-posed (for $d\leq3$) for initial data with much lower regularity: e.g. for $d=3$, $(1 + |v|^k) f_{0, \e} \in L^1_+ \cap L^\infty (\bt^3 \times \br^3)$ for some $k > 6$ is known to suffice for the existence of a unique global solution with (locally-in-time) bounded spatial density $\rho_{f_\e} \in L^\infty_\loc \left ([0, + \infty) ; L^\infty(\bt^3) \right )$ \cite{Loeper, Pallard, GPI-WP}, and in fact the techniques of this article can be used to show that the moment requirement can be further lowered to $k > 3$.
+This raises the question of what happens to these solutions in the quasineutral regime.

+A further motivation for considering such rough perturbations comes from particle approximations: empirical measures are naturally very irregular objects, and Wasserstein distances provide a natural way to compare them with smooth reference profiles.
+In particular, in dimension $d=1$, `weak-strong' stability estimates (such as those we will prove in this article) can be applied directly to empirical measure solutions of \eqref{eq:vpme}.
+This gives an additional reason to seek quasineutral stability estimates that remain valid under very weak assumptions on the perturbation.

 The investigation of the quasineutral limit for rough data originated from the work of Han-Kwan and the second author in the one-dimensional case \cite{IHK1}.
-The underlying idea is to consider data $f_{0,\e}$ as perturbations around a distribution $g_{0,\e}$ that satisfies the quasineutral condition, such as uniformly analytic distributions where Grenier's result \cite{Grenier96} can be applied; or, in the ionic case, sufficiently smooth distributions satisfying a uniform Penrose-type stability condition as in \cite{HKR}.
-The perturbed data $f_{0,\e}$ takes the form: \be f_{0,\e} = g_{0,\e} + h_{0,\e}, \ee where $h_{0,\e}$ represents an $L^\infty$ perturbation.
-The magnitude of the perturbation is measured using Monge-Kantorovich distances, with the assumption that there exists a function $\eta: \mathbb{R}_+ \rightarrow \mathbb{R}_+$ satisfying: \be W_p(f_{0,\e}, g_{0,\e}) \leq \eta(\e), \ee typically with $p$ chosen as $1$ or $2$.
-The objective is then to identify admissible functions $\eta$ such that the assumption \eqref{est:data-Wp} implies the validity of the quasineutral limit for solutions with initial data $f_{0,\e}$.
-We note that, because Wasserstein distances metrize a weak topology, the functions $f_{0,\e}$ can be very rough even if the functions $g_{0,\e}$ are smooth.
+The idea is to consider data $f_{0,\e}$ as perturbations around a distribution $g_{0,\e}$ that satisfies the quasineutral condition, such as uniformly analytic distributions where Grenier's result \cite{Grenier96} can be applied; or, in the ionic case, sufficiently smooth distributions satisfying a uniform Penrose-type stability condition as in \cite{HKR}.
+The perturbed data $f_{0,\e}$ takes the form: \be f_{0,\e} = g_{0,\e} + h_{0,\e}, \ee where the perturbation $h_{0,\e}$ is such that $f_{0,\e} \in L^\infty$: i.e., if $g_{0,\e}$ is smooth, then $h_{0,\e}$ may be $L^\infty$.
+We may then ask: for which perturbations $h_{0,\e}$ is quasineutrality still valid, in the sense that the quasineutral limit holds for solutions with the initial data $f_{0,\e}$?
+Can we ensure that quasineutrality remains valid by taking $h_{0,\e}$ `sufficiently small'?

+To formulate this question more precisely, the magnitude of the perturbation is measured using Monge-Kantorovich (Wasserstein) distances (see Definition~\ref{def:Wp} below): we suppose that, for some function $\eta: \mathbb{R}_+ \rightarrow \mathbb{R}_+$ (say, non-decreasing, with $\lim_{\e \to 0} \eta(\e) = 0$), \be W_p(f_{0,\e}, g_{0,\e}) \leq \eta(\e), \ee typically with $p$ chosen as $1$ or $2$.
+The objective is then to identify admissible functions $\eta$ such that the assumption \eqref{est:data-Wp} implies that the quasineutral limit holds for solutions with initial data $f_{0,\e}$.
+We emphasize that, because Wasserstein distances metrize a weak topology, the functions $f_{0,\e}$ can be very rough even if the functions $g_{0,\e}$ are smooth, and highly oscillatory perturbations are permitted.